xiangmeidabio/dynamic-bone-marrow-organoids/README.md

 The repository is organized for transparent review and computational reproduction.
 Analysis decisions such as thresholds, principal-component ranges, clustering resolutions, cluster-to-cell-type mappings, and target genes remain visible in the numbered scripts.
 Small helper functions are used only where an algorithm must be applied identically to multiple samples.

-> Publication status: replace the manuscript, author, data-accession, license, and citation placeholders described in `docs/reproducibility_checklist.md` before making the repository public or citing it in a manuscript.

 ## Repository structure

 ```text